facebook/react-native-website/website/blog/2018-12-21-state-of-react-native-community.md

 A lot of people are excited about the rewrite of React Native's architecture, widely known as [Fabric](https://github.com/react-native-community/discussions-and-proposals/issues/4).
 Among other things, this will fix fundamental limitations in React Native's architecture and will set up React Native for success in the future together with [JSI and TurboModules](https://github.com/react-native-community/discussions-and-proposals/issues/40).

-The biggest shift initiated in 2018 was to empower the React Native Community: from the beginning Facebook encouraged developers from all around the world to participate in React Native's open source project.
-Since then, a number of core contributors emerged who handle, among other things, the release process.
+The biggest shift in 2018 was to empower the React Native Community.
+From the beginning, Facebook encouraged developers from all around the world to participate in React Native's open source project.
+Since then, a number of core contributors emerged to handle, among other things, the release process.

 This year, these members took a few substantial steps towards making the whole community more able to shape the future of this project; two repositories have been created throughout the year precisely with this goal in mind: